-What we know about Myalgic Encephalomyelitis (ME) or Chronic Fatigue Syndrome (CFS)
+What We Know About Myalgic Encephalomyelitis (ME) or Chronic Fatigue Syndrome (CFS)

-ME/CFS is a complex condition
+ME/CFS is a complex condition — brain donation can help researchers understand it better

 Myalgic Encephalomyelitis (ME) or Chronic Fatigue Syndrome (CFS) is a complex and often debilitating condition characterized by profound and persistent fatigue that isn’t relieved by rest and can worsen with physical or mental exertion.
 It’s usually accompanied by a range of additional symptoms including muscle and joint pain, poor sleep, headaches and “brain fog.”